 What is lost from my perspective is efficiency.
 It is much more efficient to prepare a case for hearing when you know the judge.
 When you are preparing for ALJ Unkown, you must prepare all aspects of the claim to a level of detail that would satisfy the most difficult judge in the hearing office on that particular issue.
 Of course, every claim should be prepared thoroughly, regardless of the judge assigned to it.

-My expectation is that this new policy will result in fewer video hearings with out-of-area judges, which is exactly the opposite of what the SSA is seeking to accomplish with the rule change.
+My expectation is that this new policy will result in fewer video hearings with out-of-area judges, which is exactly the opposite of what the SSA is seeking to accomplish with the policy change.